cowboy mounted shooting association

 4. Time Only's are not allowed on CMSA Score sheets.

-5. CMSA cards shall be checked at registration to insure correct CMSA numbers, Class specification and that their Card is current for this year.
+5. CMSA cards shall be checked at registration to ensure correct CMSA numbers, Class specification and that their Card is current for this year.
 Each competitor shall compete at the class and level listed on his or her Competition Card

-6. To verify interim move-ups, print out the Certified Points page from the web site the day of the event.
+6. To verify interim move-ups, print out the Certified Points page from the website the day of the event.
 This page will also tell you how many qualifying wins each rider currently has towards his or her next move-up.
 In the event of a back-to-back WPQ, after the first day, you can move a competitor up for the next day of competition.

 7. Move-ups are not official until certified by the CMSA office.

-8. Results will be double checked (certified) by the CMSA office.
+8. Results will be double-checked (certified) by the CMSA office.

 9. If a rider claims that his or her Class or Wins are incorrect have them contact the CMSA.